-This part of the program provides students with current knowledge and research in clinical nutrition, and its application in the prevention and treatment of disease processes.
+The clinical nutrition stream provides students with current knowledge and research in clinical nutrition, and its application in the prevention and treatment of disease processes.
 Macro and micro nutrients and their interacting biochemical roles in human metabolism are investigated; the concept of biochemical individuality is highlighted.
-Etiological considerations and clinical manifestations of nutritional imbalances and food sensitivities are discussed.
-Diagnostic evaluation of nutritional status is presented while prescriptive therapeutic strategies such as fasting, detoxification, specific diets, supplementation, orthomolecular therapy, use of food extracts, glandular concentrates and digestive aids are evaluated.
+Etiological considerations and clinical manifestations of nutritional imbalances and food sensitivities are appraised.
+Diagnostic evaluation of nutritional status is presented while prescriptive therapeutic strategies such as fasting, detoxification, specific diets, supplementation, orthomolecular therapy, use of food extracts, glandular concentrates and digestive aids are critically reviewed.